Master of Health Administration (MHA)

 The University of Maryland School of Public Health offers a Master of Health Administration (MHA) degree that provides students a rigorous, multi-disciplinary program.
 The MHA prepares graduates to manage complex health-related organizations including hospitals, long term care facilities, managed care organizations, rehabilitation agencies, public health clinics, state agencies, among others.
 The MHA program offers students strong, tailored mentorship and individual attention from faculty members who are committed to students’ success.

-The Department of Health Services Administration adopts an integrated approach to address current health needs, provide leadership in a rapidly evolving health care industry, and anticipate future health challenges in an expanding global economy.
+The Department of Health Policy and Management adopts an integrated approach to address current health needs, provide leadership in a rapidly evolving health care industry, and anticipate future health challenges in an expanding global economy.
 The MHA program is considered to be equivalent to the MPH and is accredited by the Council on Education for Public Health (CEPH).

 Find out more about the admissions process and deadlines.

 The MHA program requires 46 credit hours, including a public health core (15 credits).
 Students take a management module (at least 5 courses), policy/economics module (at least one course), and a data module (at least one course); these MHA cognate courses total 25 credit hours.
 Students complete an internship (3 credits), and a capstone project (3 credits) or thesis (6 credits); students completing a thesis instead of a capstone project can select to take 22 credits instead of 25 from the cognate area to compensate for the 3 additional thesis credits.

 Upon graduation, a student with a Master of Health Administration degree (MHA) will be able to: